8 Best Renters Insurance Companies in California of 2026

 You can always call your local agent to get a quote or to ask questions about your policy.

-And similar to Lemonade, Allstate allows you to get an instant quote and purchase a policy on its website in under 10 minutes without talking to a customer service rep.
+Like Lemonade, Allstate allows you to get an instant quote and purchase a policy on its website in under 10 minutes without talking to a customer service rep.

 Additionally, the insurer’s many customer discounts offer steep savings, which can bring your premium down significantly.